-During the six months ended June 30, 2019, the Company recorded a deferred tax liability of \$6.9 million to reflect the tax effect of the assets and liabilities recorded in the acquisition of HelloSign.
-As a result of the acquisition of HelloSign, the Company recorded a one-time benefit of \$6.9 million to recognize previously unrecognized deferred tax assets, which are now more-likely-than-not to be realized as a result of the net deferred tax liability recorded in the transaction.
+During the nine months ended September 30, 2019, the Company recorded a deferred tax liability of \$6.9 million to reflect the tax effect of the assets and liabilities recorded in the acquisition of HelloSign.
+Due to the acquisition of HelloSign, the Company recorded a one-time benefit of \$6.9 million to recognize previously unrecognized deferred tax assets, which are now more-likely-than-not to be realized as a result of the net deferred tax liability recorded in the transaction.
 For further discussion of the HelloSign acquisition, see Note 5 "Business Combinations".